i4Ds/FlareSense-v2/README.md

 python pred_live.py
 ```

+## Web App

+The web app in `app.py` provides a user interface for uploading data, running predictions, and viewing results.
+It is built with Flask and integrates with the prediction models.

 ## Evaluation

-To reproduce our Results, run the following command:
+To reproduce our results, run the following command:

 ```bash
 python main.py --config configs/best_v2.yml